 Traditional phone systems have hidden costs:

 - Maintenance contact: $1000+ annually

 - International calls: $1.00+ per minute

 Should You Switch to VoIP Services?

-But you also have to weigh potential downsides attached to VoIP solutions.
+But you also have to weigh potential downsides attached to VoIP IT solutions.
 Calls are untraceable traced without additional work.
 In the event of a 911 call, for example, you need to provide your location.
 Your phone system won’t work with a power outage.